delvtech/agent0/docs/source/index.rst

-.. elf-simulations documentation master file
+.. agent0 documentation master file

-Welcome to the documentation for elf-simulations packages!
+Welcome to the documentation for the agent0 monorepo!
 =================================

 .. include:: ../../README.md